Syphilis: Etiology, Pathology, Signs and Symptoms (1/2)

 Symptoms of Primary Syphilis

 The primary lesion (genital or oral ulcus) occurs with an incubation period of 10-90 days.
-The ulcus (also called chancre) is a firm painless ulceration, 5–15 mm and sharply demarcated [fig. chancre in primary syphilis].
+The ulcus (also called chancre) is a firm painless ulceration, 5–15 mm and sharply demarcated.
 Often, a painless inguinal lymphadenopathy can be observed.

 Symptoms of Secondary Syphilis